youtube/cobalt/cobalt/site/docs/gen/cobalt/doc/memory_tuning.md

 sub-system, the type, and where it came from.

 **SETTING NAME:** This is the name of the memory setting.
-If a setting can be manually set through the command line or the build system, then it will be accessible by using this name.
+If a setting can be manually set through the command line or Cobalt extension, then it will be accessible by using this name.
 For example adding the command line argument `--image_cache_size_in_bytes=25165824` will manually set the Image Cache Size to 24 megabytes.
 Also note that this is also equivalent: